 - The content rating

 Then, click on “Review” and you will be taken at the “Review and rollout release” screen.
-If there are any issues or warnings you have missed out, this is your last call to look over them.
+If there are any issues or warnings you missed, this is your last call to look over them.

 Congrats!
 Your app will now be published to all users in your target countries on Google Play.